 Close readers of the plays of Shakespeare will have noted that characters will often address others using either you or thou.
 The employment and differentiation of you and thou are still in use in French, Italian, and Spanish.
 The words in translation are also used in the speaking of German.

-Examples of You vs Thou:
+Examples of You vs Thou in Plays of Shakespeare

 It will be up to the speaker of the text to determine what clues are being given in the text.
 He should also give thought to how the speaker is departing from what is considered to be the norm.

-Insult or respect?
+In the Plays of Shakespeare – Insult or respect?

 Also, they present the actor with a wider range of possibilities in interpreting the text of a given play.

 For more help with the plays of Shakespeare download your copy of the Audio Shakespeare Pronunciation App.